10 Common Misconceptions About Animals

 Any parent will tell you that goldfish are a great first pet for a child.
 They hardly need any attention, and they won’t be around for too long.
 Flushing a goldfish in its first week is pretty common—it even happened to my first goldfish.
 But it turns out that goldfish aren’t as helpless as we all think.

 In fact, the incredible survival skills of goldfish have become something of an urban legend among those who know.
-One fish lived for seven hours on a stone floor (it was covered in fuzz when the owner picked it up).
+One fish survived for thirteen hours after jumping out of its tank, while another lived for seven hours on a stone floor (it was covered in fuzz when the owner picked it up).
 It turns out that when goldfish are in a low-oxygen environment, they can often slow down their bodies, much like hibernating bears in winter.
 When they’re returned to water their bodies speed up again, and they go right on swimming without batting an eyelid.

 Sure, an animal that spends most of its time rolling in its own feces probably won’t be the next Einstein—but what most people don’t realize is that pigs are more intelligent than they look.
 They can even respond to a given name within one week of birth.
 Researchers have pitted pigs against human toddlers in joystick-controlled video games involving object recognition and manipulation.
 The pigs consistently perform better than toddlers.